JosephJ12/CTF-Walkthroughs/HTB - Administrator.md

 ## Remediation Summary
 - Follow Principle of Least Privilege.
 Users should only have the required permissions to do their job only.
 - Enforce a strong password policy.
 This helps prevent common Active Directory attacks such as password spraying and kerberoasting.
+- Do not store sensitive information such as user credentials insecurely.
+Use strong encryption and passwords to securely store sensitive information.